Glycopyrrolate and indacaterol (inhalation)

 Glycopyrrolate and indacaterol may also be used for purposes not listed in this medication guide.

-You should not use this medicine if you are allergic to glycopyrrolate or indacaterol.
+You should not use glycopyrrolate and indacaterol if you are allergic to glycopyrrolate, indacaterol, milk proteins, or if you have asthma.

 Glycopyrrolate and indacaterol is not a rescue medicine.
 It will not work fast enough to treat a bronchospasm attack.